jverzani/PlotlyLightLite.jl/docs/src/three-d-graphics.md

 ```

-There isn't much support for arguments from `Plots` implementation, save:
+There isn't much support for arguments from the `Plots.jl` implementation, save:

 * `aspect_ratio = :equal` sets the underlying aspect ratio to be equal.